 In information technology, a bit is the smallest unit of information.
 It can hold only one of two values—0 or 1.
 A byte is a unit that consists of 8 bits.
 A byte can represent values from 0 to 255.
 The bit is the unit of data transfer, meaning that a communications device or system with a bandwidth of 8 MB has a transfer rate of 8 Megabits per second, which is equivalent to 1 Megabyte per second.
 In relation, the unit of information storage is the byte.
 In terms of memory or a hard disk, 8GB of capacity would mean that 8 Gigabytes of information could be stored, which is equivalent to 64 Gigabits.

 The amount of bandwidth a person or company needs is entirely dependent on how they plan to use the Internet.
-Streaming or hosting large amounts of video for example, requires far more bandwidth than simply browsing the Internet.
-The above calculators can be used to make estimation based on potential needs.
+Streaming or hosting large amounts of video, for example, requires far more bandwidth than simply browsing the Internet.
+The above calculators can be used to make estimations based on potential needs.